mjhamm/Scavenger/README.md

 You can search by recipe name, ingredients, diet type as well as who makes the recipe (Martha Stewart, BBC, etc...)

-Recipes that inclue your ingredients will appear and give you information related to that specific recipe such as:
+Recipes that include your ingredients will appear and give you information related to that specific recipe such as:

 ► Recipe Name